Daily Living on a Grief Journey

 Our Grief Journey

 My family and I are on a journey unlike any other.
-We lost my husband suddenly in a 5-day ordeal we were totally blindsided by yet we are stronger than ever over seven years later, living, loving, surviving, functioning and still feeling the effects of him being gone.
+We lost my husband suddenly in a 5-day ordeal we were totally blindsided by yet we are stronger than ever over eleven years later, living, loving, growing, surviving, functioning and still feeling the effects of him being gone.
 I am hoping our experiences outlined here will help you be prepared for a loss of a loved one or help you handle a loss you are struggling with.

 How Did This Journey Begin?